Selling Mobile/Manufactured Homes not Legally Affixed

-Arizona House Bill 2072 (HB 2072) is effective August 9, 2017.
+Arizona House Bill 2072 (HB 2072) went into effect on August 9, 2017; see summary of changes here.
 This allows Arizona Department of Real Estate (ADRE) licensees to sell mobile and manufactured homes not legally affixed to the land in manufactured housing communities.

 Although physically attached, homes in mobile home parks are not legally affixed.
 Arizona Motor Vehicle Division (MVD) certificates of title cover them, but ownership does not pass with ownership of the land.
 The ownership document for these is the same as an MVD title.

 For someone to broker these homes under pre-August 9 laws, he or she needs to be separately licensed by the Manufactured Housing Division of the Arizona Department of Housing (ADOH).
 Homes on rented land are off limits to ADRE licensees not separately licensed by the ADOH.

 There are around 2,000 Arizona manufactured housing communities with about 200,000 homes.
 These range from high-end communities with homes valued up to $200K, down to small, older communities with homes priced at only a few thousand dollars.